traines-source/transport-network-animator/README.md

 ## Concepts

 ### Stations
-Stations need to have an id and a position.
+Stations need to have an id (`data-station`) and a position.
 They may have a direction (`data-dir`), in which they will be rotated (e.g. n, nw, se, e) and a label direction (`data-label-dir`), where labels belonging to this station will appear.
-Stations need to be added to the `stations` group.

 ### Lines
-Each line segment needs to have a space separated list (`data-stops`) of station ids that it connects, where the first specified station is the origin and the last the terminus – the direction impacting the animation.
+Each line segment needs to have a name (`data-line`) and a space separated list (`data-stops`) of station ids that it connects, where the first specified station is the origin and the last the terminus – the direction impacting the animation.
 In the `data-stops` string, before each station, additional flags can be set, which are discussed under Tracks.
 Usually, lines appear and disappear at certain points in time, which can be set using "instants" in the `data-from` and `data-to` fields.
 Multiple line segments together can form a line, identified by the common `data-line` name.
 Line segments of one line will adhere to a couple of special rules, e.g. they will join seamlessly and leave stations in the same direction they arrived, just as at interstations of a line segment.

 The algorithm will try to find a nice "Harry Beck style" way to draw the lines.
 Sometimes it will fail.
 You can fix this by adjusting station positioning and rotation and by adding additional "helper" stations while setting `class="helper"` in the example or making these helper stations invisible however you like.

 Lines will be animated with a constant speed, that is currently only configurable in the code.
-Lines need to be added to the `elements` group.

 ### Instants
 An "instant" is a point in time, consisting of an "epoch", a "second" and a flag.
 Seconds start again from 0 for each new epoch.
 Events defined for the same epoch and second will (a bit counterintuitively) not be animated at the same time, but exactly consecutively.
 This is very handy for multiple line segments or lines that should appear directly one after another in one single fluid animation.
 The order in which they are animated depends on the order the elements appear in the SVG source, with one exception: when removing elements (`data-to`), consecutive elements with the same name and instant will be animated in reverse order.